 UEHCL has issued 14m £1 preference shares.
 The perpetual non-cumulative preference shares qualified as Tier 1 capital under the Solvency I regime, but did not meet the full criteria set out in the regulations in order to be treated as either Tier 1 or Tier 2 capital under SII.
 Under the regulations, the preference shares have transitioned into SII as Tier 1 own funds.
 The transitional period ends 31 December 2025.

-Unum EEA Group has no Tier 3 own funds (per Article 76 of the Delegated Regulations).
+Unum UK SII Group has no Tier 3 own funds (per Article 76 of the Delegated Regulations).

-The Group solvency position has been calculated using the accounting consolidation based method (Method 1) per Article 230 of EU Directive 2009/138/EC.
-As Unum EEA Group owns 72% of UL, a minority interest adjustment is required.
-The Unum EEA Group balance sheet therefore has a Minority Interest restriction which is 28% of the UL surplus own funds.
+The Unum UK SII Group solvency position has been calculated using the accounting consolidation based method (Method 1) per Rule 11 of the Group Supervision Part of the PRA Rulebook for Solvency II Firms.
 All intra group transactions are eliminated on consolidation.